redox-os/website/content/news/this-month-241130.md

 ## Donate to Redox

 If you would like to support Redox, please consider donating or buying some merch!
+Use code REDOX2025 at checkout for 15% off (it comes out of Redox's share of the profit, so consider not using the code if you are only buying one item).

 - [Donate](https://www.redox-os.org/donate/)
 - [Patreon](https://www.patreon.com/redox_os)